molgenis/molgenis-py-consensus/README.md

 5. Uploading the new comments
 6. Writing the consensus table to file (the more history the longer this takes, with 2 rounds of history +/- 45 minutes)
 7. Uploading the consensus table
+8. Generating reports:
+    - Counts of the classifications in counts.html (to be placed on a Molgenis static content page)
+    - Public consensus (will automatically upload)
-8. Generating reports (counts, public consensus and a text file with opposites)
+    - A text file with opposites (opposites_report_yymm.txt)
+    - A text file with counts per variant type (in types.txt)
 9. Deleting current public consensus export
 10. Uploading new public consensus data